mlshapiro/jupyterlab-flake8/README.md

 ## Settings

 Plugin is configured in the Jupyter Lab *Advanced Settings*.
-If you are using a specific conda environment, you must explicitly set this environment in the advanced settings.
+If you are using a specific conda environment, you must explicitly set this environment in the `conda_env` variable of the plugin settings.

 Toggle shortcuts are also available in the view menu: